John Spence (scientist)

 Spence was born on 15 July 1929, on the island of Saint Vincent.
 He moved to Trinidad when he was 11 years old.
 He attended Queen's Royal College and the University of Bristol, where he obtained his Bachelor of Science in botany in 1951.
-Spence then completed a post-graduate diploma in Agricultural Science at the University of Cambridge in 1952 and a second diploma in Tropical Agriculture in 1953 from the Trinidad Imperial College of Tropical Agriculture in 1953.
+Spence then completed a post-graduate diploma in Agricultural Science at the University of Cambridge in 1952 and a second diploma in Tropical Agriculture in 1953 from the Imperial College of Tropical Agriculture, Trinidad in 1953.
 He earned a doctorate in 1961 from the University of Bristol.

 Spence served as the head of the Faculty of Agriculture at the University of the West Indies in Saint Augustine until his retirement in 1989.
 He then became the head of the Cocoa Research Unit (CRU), which he is credited with its expansion into an internationally recognized center.

 Within the field of botany, Spence uncovered the importance of the polyphenol oxidase enzyme, which helps cocoa pods resist Phytophthora palmivora, which causes black pod disease.
 He also developed several varieties of dwarf pigeon peas which can be harvested by machine, instead of by hand.